This tutorial covers:

 - Python - version >= 3.5 installed in your machine

-Once the project is cloned, go to the root folder of the project.
-Install the dependencies using the command pip install -r requirements.txt
+Once the project is cloned, you also need to install the dependencies using the command pip install -r requirements.txt

 Why use Flask?